I always think the project I am working on will be the best. -Patricia Urquiola (born in 1961, Spanish by birth, Italian by choice)

 “A designer is a planner with an aesthetic sense”

-“An object should be judged by weather it has form consistent with its use.”
+“An object should be judged by whether it has form consistent with its use.”

 Carlo Scarpa – 1906- 1978 Italian architect famous for ingenious glass and furniture design.